julianeon/julianeon/glitch_guide.md

 ## team cards

-In this app, a professional looking 'teams' section is simulated, in a small file.
+In this app, a professional looking 'teams' section is simulated, showcasing the design and changed text when you click on an image.

 ![glitch-team-cards](./glitch_team_cards.png)